TrackingLaboratory/tracklab/README.md

     ├── download_dataset.py
     ├── ...
     ```
 5. Weights from ```strong_sort/``` folder should be downloaded automatically.
-TODO: check if this is correct.
 The structure of the folder should looks like:
     ```
     strong_sort/
     ├── configs/